-Three years ago today, on July 21st, 2017, Phish kicked off the Baker’s Dozen, the most ambitious run of shows in their three-decade career.
-Phish’s unprecedented run of 13 straight shows at Madison Square Garden over the course of 17 days featured nightly donut “flavors,” surprise covers and bust-outs to cater the setlists to each evening’s respective donut theme and, oh yea, NO REPEATS, ended with a “championship” banner being raised to The Garden’s rafters on a day officially designated as “Phish Day” by the Mayor of New York.
+Four years ago today, on July 21st, 2017, Phish kicked off the Baker’s Dozen, the most ambitious run of shows in their three-decade career.
+Phish’s unprecedented run of 13 straight shows at Madison Square Garden over the course of 17 days featured nightly donut “flavors,” surprise covers, and bust-outs to cater the setlists to each evening’s respective donut theme and, oh yea, NO REPEATS, ended with a “championship” banner being raised to The Garden’s rafters on a day officially designated as “Phish Day” by the Mayor of New York.

 Much of the excitement of the residency came from figuring out the “game” as it went along.
-By the thirteenth night, we were all experts on the Baker’s Dozen.
+By the 13th night, we were all experts on the Baker’s Dozen.
 Fans made informed setlist guesses based on pastry flavors, hoarding our souvenir beer cups (anyone else still have a cabinet full of those practical bad boys?), and confidently debating the virtues of one concourse spicy chicken sandwich vs. the other.
 The Monday morning following the run’s completion, the Phish community gushed about the impressive amount of material covered (230+ different songs) as we proudly surveyed the thoroughly baffling results of these 13 nights in NYC.

 On night one, however, nobody knew much of anything.
 We didn’t know that the donut flavors held any deeper meaning.
-Fans were skeptical of the band’s ability to play 13 shows with no repeats, and no one was full prepared.
-That’s why, on the third anniversary of the start of the Baker’s Dozen, we’re reliving the magic the way we tasted it the first time: unaware, uninformed, and figuring out the mysteries of the Dozen in real-time as they unfolded.
+Fans were skeptical of the band’s ability to play 13 shows with no repeats, and no one was fully prepared.
+That’s why, on the fourth anniversary of the start of the Baker’s Dozen, we’re reliving the magic the way we tasted it the first time: unaware, uninformed, and figuring out the mysteries of the Dozen in real-time as they unfolded.
 Check out our initial review of Baker’s Dozen night one below:

 BAKER’S DOZEN NIGHT 1: COCONUT